Nobivac® Rabies

 Nobivac Rabies is indicated for the active immunisation against rabies to reduce clinical signs and mortality.

-Onset of immunity for dogs and cats: an adequate serological response ((insert greater than or equal to sign) 0.5 IU) has been demonstrated 2 to 3 weeks after vaccination.
+Onset of immunity for dogs and cats: an adequate serological response (≥ 0.5 IU) has been demonstrated 2 to 3 weeks after vaccination.

 Duration of immunity for dogs and cats: 3 years.